 Since signing the agreement with the Dominican State, the PanTerra Gold Group has spent approximately US$100 million on the project, including resource definition, metallurgical test work, pilot plant studies, feasibility studies, engineering, site works, procurement of mechanical and electrical equipment, plant construction, project management, administration, holding costs, and acquisition of a minority interest in the project.

 The Las Lagunas tailings are metallurgical complex because, in addition to being highly refractory, they contain significant levels of talc minerals that hamper floatation recovery of gold, and also contain both organic carbon from the original orebody, and discarded activated carbon from the former Rosario process plant, that act as preg robbers in the CIL circuit.
 Also, approximately 10% of the contained gold within the tailings is silicate occluded and therefore does not report to the concentrate.

-The Las Lagunas tailings reprocessing is scheduled to be completed in mid-2019 based on current processing rates.
+The Las Lagunas tailings are scheduled to be completed in mid-2019 based on current processing rates.

 The Company has developed an onsite Albion testing laboratory where concentrates from around the world have been tested as part of investigations into collaboration agreements or possible concentrate supply arrangements.
 The testwork has demonstrated that when presented with a clean concentrate from a mining operation, the Albion Process provides the oxidation required to achieve +90% gold recovery from concentrates through cyanide leaching.
 This performance is consistent with the only other commercial Albion plant (GPM, Armenia), which recovers 97% of gold from a “clean” concentrate feed.”